Military Divorce Lawyers in Charleston SC

 Need to file for a military divorce?
 We offer all clients an initial consultation.
 Call (843) 256-3499 today to speak with a divorce lawyer in Charleston, SC.

 When active members of the military wish to divorce, the first question that must be answered is what state will have jurisdiction over the proceedings.
 This is a crucial decision because almost all the important issues, such as property division and child custody, will be governed by the statutes of that state.

 In South Carolina, residents may file for divorce in our state if one of the spouses is a resident of or is currently stationed in the state.
 If the spouses are both active military members and are stationed at different bases, the matter can get exceedingly complicated.

 Some military members who are stationed overseas may wish to file in the country they are located, due to the promises of a speedy and cost-effective resolution.
 However, it is important to note that U.S. courts may not honor the terms of a foreign divorce, particularly in matters of a retirement pay division order.

 If you are a civilian divorcing a military spouse, you may feel it would be beneficial to move with your children back near your family or original state of residence.

 If you are a military service member, you may wish to take your children with you if you are stationed at a new base out of state or even overseas.
 There are many reasons for wanting to relocate after a military divorce and any of these circumstances bring up complicated child custody issues, possibly modifying or enforcing court-approved parenting plans.

-At Shaw Law Firm, LLC, we recognize the sacrifice and emotional toll concerning the relocation of military spouses and the impact it can have on child custody matters.
+At Shaw Law Firm, LLC, our Charleston military divorce lawyers recognize the sacrifice and emotional toll concerning the relocation of military spouses and the impact it can have on child custody matters.
 We can provide the resolute advocacy you need to protect the well-being of your child.